Types of Senior Living Communities – A Complete Guide

 Features:

-- Private or semi-private apartments
+Private or semi-private apartments within a secure unit

-- 24-hour staff trained in dementia care
+24-hour trained dementia care staff

-- Structured daily activities and cognitive therapy
+Structured daily activities and cognitive therapy

-- Calm, familiar décor to reduce confusion
+Calm, familiar décor to reduce confusion

 Best For: